What Is Temporary Car Insurance?

 3. Hugo — Pay-As-You-Go Insurance

 Hugo is one of the few U.S.-based insurers offering genuinely flexible, short-term coverage.
 You can purchase coverage in increments as short as 3 days at a time, with no down payment, directly through their app.
-Note that Hugo discontinued its Flex on/off model in March 2025, and now offers Unlimited Basic (liability-focused) and a more limited Unlimited Full plan (adding comprehensive and collision in select areas).
-Hugo is currently available in approximately 12–16 states, including Texas, Florida, Georgia, Ohio, and Pennsylvania.
-For a full breakdown of micro-insurance providers, see our guide on on-demand car insurance options.
+Note that Hugo discontinued its Flex on/off model in March 2025, and now offers its Unlimited Basic plan (liability-focused) with a Full plan in limited availability.
+Hugo is currently available in approximately 13–16 states, with expansion toward roughly 22 states underway.
+For a full breakdown of micro-insurance providers, see our guide on on-demand car insurance options and weekly on-demand coverage.

 Best for: Infrequent drivers who want to pay only when they're actually behind the wheel.